Minimalist single line drawing of a tilted rhombus intersected by a wave, representing neurodivergence held in structure from Tom Zappala Haircutting

 If a client requires the presence of a support person, assistance animal, or other accommodation, they are asked to email in advance.
 The space may not be suitable for scenarios involving movement, noise, variable behaviour, or hair conditions that prevent the intended method from being used.

 All support needs are valid, but not every environment—or service—will be the right fit.
-For those aligned with both the environment and the service model, the next step is to review the Service Approach in full before booking.
+For those aligned with both the environment and the service model, the next step is to review the Service Overview, which outlines how the service works, who it is for, and includes full pricing details.